Icinga/icinga2/doc/10-icinga-template-library.md

-postgres_exclude     | **Optional.** Specifies name(s) items to specifically exclude (e.g. tables), depends on the action. postgres_includeuser | **Optional.** Include objects owned by certain users. postgres_excludeuser | **Optional.** Exclude objects owned by certain users. postgres_standby     | **Optional.** Assume that the server is in continious WAL recovery mode if set to true.
+postgres_exclude     | **Optional.** Specifies name(s) items to specifically exclude (e.g. tables), depends on the action. postgres_includeuser | **Optional.** Include objects owned by certain users. postgres_excludeuser | **Optional.** Exclude objects owned by certain users. postgres_standby     | **Optional.** Assume that the server is in continuous WAL recovery mode if set to true.
 Defaults to false. postgres_production  | **Optional.** Assume that the server is in production mode if set to true.
 Defaults to false. postgres_action      | **Required.** Determines the test executed. postgres_unixsocket  | **Optional.** If "postgres_unixsocket" is set to true, the unix socket is used instead of an address.
 Defaults to false.